Series 310 HWH Leveling System & Spacemaker Room Extension System

 Update: Sept.
 2016

 I’m not sure that tech was able to guess very well about my jack problems because I traveled a couple thousand miles after the occasion where I used the 2″ X 4″ to retract the RR jack and things did improve after operating the jacks numerous times during that trip.
 The jacks just moved faster.
 Probably due to the exercise they were getting.
 I’m not seeing any symptoms in the jacks that would lead me to believe that the jack cylinders need to be removed and repaired.
-And the RR jack has never ‘stuck’ like that one time.
+And the RR jack has never again ‘stuck’ like that one time.

 Update Jan. ’17:

 HWH Jacks.
 One thing I had problems with is the warning beeper would continuously beep while traveling if I left a campground too rapidly.
-And it was the passenger side rear jack.
+And it generally was the passenger side rear jack.
 The jack furthest from the jack manifold.

 The procedure on travel day was, after retracting the slides, I’d start the engine so it would air up, and then press ‘Store’ to retract the jacks.
 This seemed to take too long, and I’d get impatient and drive off.
 And it’d beep until I got to my destination where I’d shut off the engine.
 Over several trips, I discovered some stuff about the Jacks:

 1) I was not waiting long enough to let the jacks retract.
 If I just press the store button while the system is on, engine running or not, sure, they’re slow, but they eventually get to the end of travel and the lights all go out.
 There’s no beeping when I let that happen before trying to drive.
 However, once I shift into D, it’ll stop retracting and keep beeping forever.
+So I have to be patient and if one or more of the jacks isn’t ready when I am, than I need to go out and lever them up that last inch or two.

 2) HWH had stopped making the style springs used on my rig and replaced them with a better, stronger design back in ’04 or so because of the jacks taking so long to retract.
-I have ordered and received a replacement set of springs that I’ll have installed while I’m down here in Mexico.
+I have ordered and received a replacement set of springs that I’ll install while I’m down here in Mexico.

 3) Using the jacks more often, and lubing them more often, caused them to retract faster on their own.
 Seems as the last owner didn’t use them much or just parked, extended them, and stayed put.
 I travel more than they did so I use them more often.
 That exercise is helping loosen up a bit so they retract faster.